enormandeau/mreps_workflow/README.md

 # mreps_workflow

-Extract interesting microsatellite markers with mreps and format them into a usable .tsv format
+Extract interesting microsatellite markers from a reference genome with mreps and format them into a usable .tsv format

 ## Dependencies